What is the Wim Hof Method?

 By the way, does this method If cost any money?

-No. If you want to do this, you don't need anything but the free videos on Youtube.
+No. If you want to do this, you don't need to spend any money.

 • You don’t need to pay for a course.